-Chungcheong is the province in the central part of Korea.
+Chungcheong is a province in the central part of Korea.
 Some popular cities you may have heard of are Daejeon, Chungju, and Cheonan.

-Swing by the Cheongpung Lake to see a variety of spring flowers.
+Swing by Cheongpung Lake to see a variety of spring flowers.
 In additional to the cherry blossom, you can also see azalea, forsythia, and white cherry blossoms, so there’s a nice variety and an interesting floral color palette to take pictures of.

-Relax and picnic by the lake, watch performances and exhibitions, and enjoy the beautiful spring weather in the middle of the country without the chaos and craziness that can come with spending the day in crowded cities.
+Relax and picnic by the lake, watch performances, and exhibitions, and enjoy the beautiful spring weather in the middle of the country without the chaos and craziness that can come with spending the day in crowded cities.

 To get here, you can take a bus to the Jecheon Intercity bus terminal.
-It’s only a hop, skip, and a jump from there!
-Visit the festival homepage here for more information in Korean.
+It’s only a hop, a skip, and a jump from there!

 Cherry Blossoms in Gyeongsang Region

 Gyeongsang has some of the most famous cities in Korea, including Busan, Daegu, and Ulsan.
-The region is in the most southeastern area of Korea, and is famous for its seafood – seriously, it’s the best seafood you’ll find in Korea — and beaches.
+The region is in the southeastern area of Korea and is famous for its seafood – seriously, it’s the best seafood you’ll find in Korea — and beaches.
 If you’re looking for a region for a nice, relaxing warm weather beach vacation, you should definitely consider the Gyeongsang Region.

 These days, it’s also gaining popularity for having some of the best areas for seeing cherry blossoms in Korea.
 The cherry trees in this region tend to bloom earlier than in the northern part of the country, so make sure you plan accordingly!

-During this time the naval base, usually restricted, is opened to the public and you can learn about Admiral Lee Sun-Shin and see a replica of one of his famous Turtle Ships.
+During this time, the naval base, usually restricted, is open to the public, and you can learn about Admiral Lee Sun-Shin and see a replica of one of his famous Turtle Ships.
 The city also puts on many cultural events and opens a special market.
 If you’re a history buff or love learning about Korean culture, you should absolutely check out the naval base – it’s a pretty unforgettable experience.

 But the main attraction is of course the white and soft pink petals that people have traveled from around the country to see.
 The Jinhae Gunhangje Festival is held at the Jinhae Jungwon Rotary Intersection.
 In addition to the cherry blossoms, you can also see art and cultural performances or visit the Paldo Pungmul Market.